 I was recommended this view by one of Tom’s brothers.
 He also informed me that they have really cool weekly concerts with good performers.
 I think it’s an awesome view since you can really make out all the new buildings with hilarious buildings named after appliances and household wares like the Cheese Grater and the Walkie-Talkie…

-Before you go running to check it out because of this amazing description, just know that it’s closed until Summer 2014.
+Before you go running to check it out because of this amazing description, just know that it’s only open during the summertime.